Corliss Steam Engine (Pawnee, Oklahoma)

 The Corliss Steam Engine on the Pawnee County Fairgrounds in Pawnee, Oklahoma is a Corliss steam engine that was built c.
 1912.
 It and a twin sister engine were originally built for the Blackwell Zinc Co., of Blackwell, Oklahoma.
-It powered most of the electricity-powered machinery in the 1000-employee zinc smelter plant until the plant closed in 1973.
+It powered most of the electricity-powered machinery in the 1000-employee zinc smelting plant, until the plant closed in 1973.

 It was later donated to the Oklahoma Steam Thresher Association, disassembled, and restored in its own building on the Pawnee County Fairgrounds.
 One source on the web has 6 photos of the engine displayed there.

 NRHP listing

 It was listed on the National Register of Historic Places on May 7, 1979, with NRIS number 79002016.
 The application states that the significance of this engine is:"...(1) its position of pre-eminence in the history of American technology, (2) its role in the Industrial development of Oklahoma, and (3) its survival as one of the country's few remaining functional Corliss Engines."